jigoshop/jigoshop/readme.txt

 * Options for different permalinks (with a base url)
 * Security fixes
 * One click featuring of products
+* Options to configure page IDs
+* Better support for child themes
+* Better support for plugin folder names
+* Localization of scripts

 = 0.9.7.5 =